CSC-3380-Spring-2024/Team-6/README.md

     ```bash
     Click on the green "Code" button above and select "Download ZIP".
     Extract the ZIP file to your desired location.

+### Running the Game

+After putting the game files on your local machine, you may open the GoDot software and open the project folder in which you downloaded the game.
+You may then hit the play button at the top-right corner of the GoDot software.
+The game should begin.
+Enjoy!!!